Decisions for All Our Tomorrows

 - Can current environmental conditions be sustained?

-All our good ideas and inventions can be dazzling and appear advantageous, but in the longer term, maybe they are too risky and detrimental to humanity, unless they are carefully managed.
+All our good ideas and inventions can be dazzling and appear advantageous.
+However, in the longer term, maybe they are too risky and detrimental to humanity, unless they are carefully managed.

 A change in the way we make decisions and govern ourselves is vital, we urgently need to take a benevolent, loving and respectful perspective.
-Today, in the UK, a bill is making its way through parliament – no, not the Brexit Withdrawal, though that too is being subjected to exactly the kind of mindless, uncaring, dangerous decision making I have already mentioned.
+Recently, in the UK, a bill made its way through parliament – no, not the Brexit Withdrawal, though that too is being subjected to exactly the kind of mindless, uncaring, dangerous decision making I have already mentioned.

 THIS is a bill for Tomorrow, for tomorrow’s generations, the Future Generations Bill.
 It’s called ‘Today for Tomorrow’ and it deserves all our support.